• Skip to main content

 Interesting Facts

 When the painting was unveiled, many were shocked by the amount of nudity in the painting.
-The Cardinal Biagio da Cesena said that this was better suited for a tavern than the holy chapel of the Pope.
+Cardinal Biagio da Cesena said that this was better suited for a tavern than the holy chapel of the Pope.
 It is said that Michelangelo then changed the face of the devil to that of the Cardinal and wrapped a snake around his body biting him in the groin area.

 Below Jesus, you’ll find St. Bartholomew who was skinned alive.
 In his right hand, he is holding a knife and in his left hand his own skin!
 Many contemporaries suggested that Michelangelo did a self-portrait in the skin!